 If you’re looking for a unique succulent to add to a container garden, this is a wonderful option.
 It also produces flowers in clusters which will add to its glamour.

 15. Plush Plant

-This succulent is one who prefers partial shade.
+This succulent is one that prefers partial shade.
 You can plant it outdoors or incorporate it into your container garden.

 However, it’s an attractive plant because of the gorgeous yellowish blooms it produces.
 If you need an eye-catching succulent to finish the look of your home décor, this could be it.